-I am pragmatic.
-I care about outcomes, not if things are done according to social norms and conventions.
+I am pragmatic and I care about outcomes, not if things are done the right way.

-I am an early bird and most productive in the morning.
-I am usually asleep before midnight.
+I am an early bird and most productive in the morning but I am usually asleep before midnight.

 If urgent, call me.
 I never listen to voice messages, but I’ll call you back.

 You cannot over-communicate.
 If in doubt, tell me again.
-And I always appreciate receiving feedback.
+And I don’t mind hearing things twice.

-I am not discussing for the sake of discussing.
+I am not discussing for the sake of discussing but to find out the best outcome for everyone involved.
 I tend to cut off discussions if I don’t feel they’re productive.
-This is not to offend anyone but to save time.

 I am not resentful; we’re playing tit-for-tat.
 As a rule of thumb, I am not bringing up issues that happened more than a month ago.
 If there’s an issue, I will tell you immediately.